tim-roberts1/tva/website/docs/design/components/skeleton.md

 ### Dos and don'ts

 - Do use Skeletons for dynamic text and content that will be replaced as the page loads.
-- Do not use SKeletons for static content, or use placeholder content for dynamic content.
+- Do not use Skeletons for static content, or use placeholder content for dynamic content.
 - Do not use Skeleton for in-progress operations, such as file transfers.
 Instead, use Progress.